British Virgin Islands Yacht Cruising Guide

 Potable water is available at marinas and selected mooring fields.
 Water is dispensed at the dock through standard hose connections.
 Most yachts take water ashore without difficulty, and water makers reduce reliance on shore supply but are not essential due to availability.

 If you are headed somewhere remote consider the need to expand your knowledge base or have an information resource on board.
 Why not get a copy of my book The Marine and Electrical and Electronics Bible 4th Edition.
 By and for yachties, with everything from batteries and charging, solar and wind, diesel engines and marine electronics and so much more.
 Your complete systems guide.
 650 pages of practical advice.
-For a copy order through Amazon and here.
+In Australia and New Zealand order a copy through Boat Books.
+UK and European boats can buy the UK Edition Here.
+US and Canadian boats can get the US Edition Order Here.
 Marine systems are my profession so let me help you.
+By a liveaboard boat owner for other boat owners

 Marine services are extensive, with mechanical, electrical, rigging, sailmaking, and electronics support available across Tortola and Virgin Gorda.
 Haul‑out facilities accommodate a wide range of yacht sizes.
 Chandlery supply is comprehensive, and most routine repairs can be completed locally.
 There are no dedicated Volvo or Yanmar agents, but general diesel mechanics and parts suppliers are available.